LiquidPlanner

-LiquidPlanner, Inc. is an online project management software company based in Seattle.
-The firm was founded in 2006 and launched their first beta release to the public in 2008.
+LiquidPlanner, Inc. is a company that develops online project management software.

+The company was founded in 2006 in Seattle, Washington.
+Its first beta version went public in 2008.

 LiquidPlanner is a platform-independent, online project management system which features range estimates (e.g. 3–5 days) to express the uncertainty in project schedules.

-This collaborative software is accessible via modern web browsers and mobile applications for iPhone, iPad, and Android operating system-based devices.
+The collaborative software is accessible via web browser or through its Android application.

 History

-LiquidPlanner was founded by Charles Seybold and Jason Carlson in 2006.
-LiquidPlanner launched a public beta at the DEMO 08 conference.
-The Alliance of Angels named LiquidPlanner “Company of the Year” in May 2011.
-LiquidPlanner also received the “Innovation Award” from Info-Tech Research Group in 2011 and 2012.
+LiquidPlanner was founded by Charles Seybold and Jason Carlson in 2006, launching a public beta at the DEMO 08 conference.
 In November 2017, Todd Humphrey became CEO of the company, replacing Liz Pearce.
-In 2018, the company got $2 million in funding from investors.
+In 2018, the company received $2 million in funding from investors.
 In February 2020, LiquidPlanner was dubbed by Purch Group's Business News Daily as the best online project management software for analyzing overall company data in 2020.